 DCCED will require on-site inspections to verify damage.
 Current State of Alaska Building Energy Efficiency Standards (BEES), a minimum of a 5 Star Rating, will be required.
 Site inspections will be required on all projects to ensure quality and compliance with applicable zoning and building codes.
 The current building codes adopted and enforced by the Municipality of Anchorage meet current seismic standards, especially the building codes for the Turnagain Neighborhood, the site of the 1964 earthquake landslide.
-The Matanuska-Susitna Borough is in the process of adopting similar building codes.
-DCCED will encourage the Kenai Peninsula Borough to establish and enforce local building codes throughout their jurisdiction to mitigate natural hazard risks.
+DCCED may encourage the Matanuska-Susitna Borough and the Kenai Peninsula Borough to establish and enforce local building codes throughout their jurisdiction to mitigate natural hazard risks.